Open Energy Services -- Forecasting and Optimization as a Service for Energy Management Applications at Scale: Introduction

-With this paper our contribution towards forecasting and optimization for energy management at scale is twofold.
-Firstly, we provide a framework that allows the provisioning of forecasting or optimization code as a web service.
-To that end we begin by carrying out an extensive analysis to specify requirements (Section~\ref{sec_requirements}).
-Based on this, we present a sophisticated design concept that fulfills these requirements (Section~\ref{sec_design_concept}) and finally derive an implementation of our concept (Section~\ref{sec_implementation}), which we release as a free and open source repository alongside this publication.
-Our second contribution is the presentation of our concept for the \emph{Open Energy Services} community (Section~\ref{sec_community_concept}), a group which initially consists of the institutions participating in this paper which have dedicated themselves to maintain the code of the framework and develop it further.
-However, the activities are not limited to maintenance, the community is furthermore intended to develop and operate forecasting and optimization services for energy management applications in order to bootstrap future research projects and to accelerate the widespread adoption of energy management systems.
-Finally, it should be noted that our community is open for other institutions and persons to join, in fact any participation is strongly appreciated.
+The present paper addresses the aforementioned shortcoming by contributing a \emph{framework} that allows the provisioning of forecasting or optimization code as a web service.
+To that end, we begin by carrying out an extensive analysis to specify requirements (Section~\ref{sec_requirements}).
+Based on this, we present a sophisticated design concept that satisfies these requirements (Section~\ref{sec_design_concept}) and finally derive an implementation of our concept (Section~\ref{sec_implementation}), which we release as a free and open source repository alongside this publication.
+Our second contribution is the presentation of our concept for the \emph{Open Energy Services} community (Section~\ref{sec_community_concept}), a group that is dedicated to the maintenance of the framework, but also to the development and operation of forecasting and optimization services.
+Finally, Section \ref{sec_evaluation} is devoted to demonstrating that our contributions, i.e. framework and community concept, are useful for facilitating the development and operation of forecasting and optimization services for energy management applications.